Group Prize - The Early Career Physics Communicator Award

 - the names and contact details of two referees with close knowledge of the applicants work and/or their communication activities.

-The application submission deadline for the 2014 Prize was 4th October 2014..
-Submissions had to be sent to the Group Secretary, Dr Chris Sinclair, using the official entry form.
+The application submission deadline for the 2015 Prize will be announced in soon, but will be a date in early October.
+Submissions need to be sent to the Group Secretary, Dr Chris Sinclair, using the official entry form.

 - Any person wishing to nominate another for the prize must enclose the written consent of the nominee.

-- At the award ceremony those shortlisted will be expected to give a short presentation (no more than 10 minutes) after which the winner will be announced.
+- At the award ceremony those shortlisted will be expected to give a presentation (no more than 10 minutes) after which the winner will be announced.

 - Shortlisted candidates must be prepared to be interviewed by the IOP and appear on IOP websites and within IOP publications.